 The seven major Chakras correspond to specific aspects of our consciousness and have their own individual characteristics and functions.
 Each has a corresponding relationship to one of the various glands of the body’s endocrine system, as well as to one of the seven colors of the rainbow.

 The main purpose in working with and understanding the Chakras is to create integration and wholeness within ourselves.
 In this way, we bring the various aspects of our consciousness, from the physical to the spiritual, into a harmonious relationship.
-Ultimately, we begin to recognize that the different aspects of ourselves all work together, and that each aspect is as much a part of the whole as the others.
+Ultimately, we begin to recognize that the different aspects of ourselves all work together and that each aspect is as much a part of the whole as the others.
 We must be able to acknowledge, accept and integrate all levels of our being.

 These Chakras, or energy centers, function as pumps or valves, regulating the flow of energy through our energy system.
 The functioning of the Chakras reflects decisions we make concerning how we choose to respond to conditions in our life.
 We open and close these valves when we decide what to think, and what to feel, and through which perceptual filter we choose to experience the world around us.

 All of your senses, all of your perceptions, all of your possible states of awareness, everything it is possible for you to experience, can be divided into seven categories.
 Each category can be associated with a particular Chakra.
-Thus, the Chakras represent not only particular parts of your physical body, but also particular parts of your consciousness.
+Thus, the Chakras represent not only particular parts of your physical body but also particular parts of your consciousness.

 The Chakras are doorways for our consciousness.
-They are doorways through which emotional, mental, and spiritual force flow into physical expression.
+They are doorways through which emotional, mental, and spiritual forces flow into physical expression.
 They are openings through which our attitudes and belief systems enter into and create our body/mind structure.
 The energy created from our emotions and mental attitudes runs through the Chakras and is distributed to our cells, tissues, and organs.
-Realizing this brings tremendous insight into how we ourselves affect our bodies, minds and circumstances for better or worse.
+Realizing this brings tremendous insight into how we ourselves affect our bodies, minds, and circumstances for better or worse.

-When you feel tension in your consciousness, you feel it in the Chakra associated with that part of your consciousness experiencing the stress, and in the parts of the physical body associated with that Chakra.
+When you feel the tension in your consciousness, you feel it in the Chakra associated with that part of your consciousness experiencing the stress, and in the parts of the physical body associated with that Chakra.
 Where you feel the stress depends upon why you feel the stress.
-The tension in the Chakra is detected by the nerves of the plexus associated with that Chakra, and transmitted to the parts of the body controlled by that plexus.
+The tension in the Chakra is detected by the nerves of the plexus associated with that chakra and transmitted to the parts of the body controlled by that plexus.
 When the tension continues over a period of time, or to a particular level of intensity, the person creates a symptom on the physical level.